-All financial assets are reviewed for impairment at least at each reporting date to identify whether there is any objective evidence that a financial asset or a group of financial assets is impaired.
-Different criteria to determine impairment are applied for each category of financial assets, which are described below.
+All financial assets are reviewed for impairment at least at the reporting date to identify whether there is any objective evidence that a financial asset α , roup of financial assets is impaired.
+Different criteria to determine impairment are applied for each cate, or α , roup of assets, which are described below.